Hanovre Entry Requirements

 Restricted Items

-- Cultural artifacts - items of cultural significance may require export permits from origin country
+- Cultural artifacts/antiques - May require export certificate from country of origin.

 Health Requirements